QuantEcon/website/_team-members/matthew.md

 link: https://github.com/mmcky
 role: "Committee Members"
 ---
-Matthew McKay is a post-doctoral researcher and lead developer at Australian National University with research interests in computational development economics and international trade.
+Matthew McKay is the chief technology officer at QuantEcon with research interests in computational development economics and international trade.